qedric/empact/README.md

 - **Minting:** Authorized addresses can mint ZebraFramework using signed mint requests.

-- **Customizable Fees:** The contract allows for setting fees for creating new ZebraFramework and for withdrawing funds from them.
+- **Customizable Fees:** The contract allows for setting fees for creating new ZebraFramework and for withdrawing vaults from them.

 - **Token URI:** The contract generates on-chain metadata for each CryptoVault, providing essential information about its state.